yutaAsato/socialMediaApp-server/README.md

 **EXAMPLE - user**
 ----
-  Returns json data about a single user.
+  Returns json data about the logged user.

 * **URL**